 JANE HURWITZ says that her mission is simply this: to get more of us to garden with butterflies in mind.
 I suspect that sounds like something you wouldn’t mind being nudged to do, or do more effectively.
 Jane Hurwitz is editor of “Butterfly Gardener” magazine, and former director of the Butterfly Garden and Habitat Program for the North American Butterfly Association.

-Her new book from Princeton University is called “Butterfly Gardening, the North American Butterfly Association Guide,” and offers practical advice—both the overall principles and also plant-specific palettes, region by region.
+Her 2018 book from Princeton University is called “Butterfly Gardening, the North American Butterfly Association Guide,” and offers practical advice—both the overall principles and also plant-specific palettes, region by region.
 We talked about the role of native and non-native plants; about what the Number 1 plant gardeners around the country credited as being an effective attractant; about taking into account the borrowed landscape around you, and what an adult butterfly looks for in a flower, anyway.

 Read along as you listen to the July 9, 2018 edition of my public-radio show and podcast using the player below.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 Q. Now, you garden in New Jersey, just for perspective so, people know but, this is a book for everywhere.
 But, you’re in Jersey, yes?

 A. It is a book for everywhere—butterflies are everywhere.
 And, in working with North American Butterfly Association, my focus has been—for the 15 years that I’ve been with them—is promoting butterfly habitat for everybody.

 Q. O.K., and I think, if I remember my numbers correctly, there are maybe 750 species of butterflies, or thereabouts in North America.
 And obviously, you couldn’t cram them all into the book, who made the cut?
 What was your approach in figuring out how to filter, and what butterfly species would be addressed?